yehia67/documentation/node-software/0.1/iri/how-to-guides/set-up-a-reverse-proxy.md

 # Set up a reverse proxy server

 **Clients can abuse the open API port of an IRI node by spamming API requests to it.
-To restrict API requests by IP address or to limit the number of API requests, you can connect your IRI node to a reverse proxy server.**
+To restrict API requests by IP address or to limit the number of API requests, you can connect your IRI node to a reverse proxy server.
+In this guide, you'll install [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) on the same Linux server as your IRI node.**

-Many [reverse proxy servers](https://en.wikipedia.org/wiki/Reverse_proxy) exist.
-In this guide, you'll install [Nginx](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) on the same Linux server as your IRI node.
+## Install Nginx as a reverse proxy server

 1. On your Linux server, open a terminal window, and install Nginx